dagbjorn/microcoffeeoncloud/README.md

         ]
     }

-:bulb: Remember to validate the policy to check that it's all right.
+:bulb: Remember to validate the policy to check that it is all right.

 ### <a name="microcoffee-on-minikube"></a>Microcoffee on Minikube